Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 Common mistakes

-• Skipping the cooldown when tired.
+• Skipping cooldown when tired.

 Coaching tip